MuhammadTalha011/CognoRise-Infotech/README.md

-# Personal Portfolio
+# CognoRise InfoTech - Personal Portfolio

 ## Description

 This is my personal portfolio website, showcasing my skills and projects as a developer.
 The site highlights my experience in web development, including Front-end Development, WordPress Development, and Java Application Development.
-The portfolio is built using HTML, CSS, and JavaScript, featuring responsive design and a modern layout.
+The portfolio is built using HTML, CSS, and JavaScript, featuring a modern layout.

 ## Features